KuldipBoghara/fusion-database/README.md

 # fusion-database
-It is database system developed using c++.
+This is a store management system developed using the C++ language.